FuuuOverclocking/path-nice/README.md

 ## Usage

-> ⚠️ The API of this library will reach stability in version 2.0, do not use it in production until then.
+> ⚠️ The API of this library will be stable in version 2.0, do not use it in production until then.

 Add a pair of `()` after `path` to enter "nice" mode.